 AEP and Appalachian Power recently completed the required review of location restrictions for Mountaineer Plant’s CCR storage sites.
 This review found that both CCR storage sites at Mountaineer Plant meet all location restrictions.

 - Next Steps

-- APCO will continue to test water from all of these wells twice each year.
+- APCO will continue to test water from all of the wells in the groundwater monitoring program twice each year.

-- If additional monitoring indicates that changes in groundwater quality are coming from our ash storage sites, we will seek public input as we develop a mitigation plan to address these impacts.
+- APCO will stop placing material in the bottom ash pond as soon as we have a storage alternative.
+We then will begin closure activities.
+We will seek public input as we develop a mitigation plan to address these impacts.

 - Bottom Ash Pond